Sickle cell diseaseSickle cell anemia

 After acute chest syndrome, stroke is the most common killer of people with sickle cell disease who are above 3 years of age.
 Between 8% and 10% of people suffer strokes, typically at about age 7.
 People may also suffer small strokes that may not be immediately noticeable.
 However, people who have many of these small strokes may over time start behaving differently or have worsening mental functioning.

 Strokes are usually caused by blockages of vessels carrying oxygen to the brain.
-People with sickle cell disease are also at high risk for stokes caused by aneurysm, a weakened blood vessel wall that can rupture and hemorrhage.
+People with sickle cell disease are also at high risk for strokes caused by aneurysm, a weakened blood vessel wall that can rupture and hemorrhage.
 Multiple aneurysms are common in people with sickle cell disease, but they are often located where they cannot be treated surgically.

 Anemia is a significant characteristic in sickle cell disease (which is why the disease is commonly referred to as sickle cell anemia).
 People with sickle cell disease have a chronic shortage of healthy red blood cells, which leads to persistent anemia.